 <Insert Table 4.>

 Table 4 demonstrates that while countrywide technological innovation advanced, many regions declined in terms of R&D productivity because of decreases in technical efficiency, specifically Seoul, Daegu, Incheon, Ulsan, Gyeonggi, Chungcheongbuk, Chungcheongnam, and Gyeongsangbuk.
 As seen in the last row in Table 4, although in general the frontier-shift effect showed a positive contribution to R&D productivity change (1.141), the catch-up effect (0.806) was the major factor of the general decrease in R&D productivity change (0.920).
 This interpretation is confirmed by Kendall’s coefficient of concordance test (Conover, 1980), a non-parametric technique to test correlations among more than two variables based on the ranking of a small sample.
-Table 5 illustrates that R&D productivity change strongly correlates with the catch-up effect at the 0.01 level in terms of ranking (0.924*), but not with total TCI change.
+Table 5 illustrates that R&D productivity change strongly correlates with the catch-up effect at the 0.01 level in terms of ranking (0.924***), but not with total TCI change.

 <Insert Table 5.>

+As regional innovation systems become mature over time, it is intuitively expected that Korean regions may suffer from stagnation in R&D productivity change.
+However, Table 6 indicates that while countrywide MPI (0.982) and TECI (0.947) declined and TCI (1.036) increased, regional yearly-based trends in these indicators do not capture clear recession.
+In large, Korean regions fluctuated in terms of MPI, TECI, and TCI during the given period.

+<Insert Table 6.>

 DISCUSSION: REGIONAL POSITIONS AND IMPLICATIONS